 Upon hearing of the Act, two enterprising Americans, Park and Ryan, formed a partnership and petitioned the government for letters of patent, granting to them Johnston Island.
 Because the partnership could not finance the venture, their petition was refused.
 However, they went in search of assistance and with some difficulty were able to obtain a working agreement with Messrs.
 Byxbee and Stoddard, owners of the schooner PALESTINE.
 This agreement was to the effect that PALESTINE would proceed to the islands, land upon, and examine them; and, if guano was found, possession of them would be taken in accordance with the Act of March 1856.
-The agreement also stipulated that Parker and Ryan would receive three-eighths interest, the remainder going to Byxbee and Stoddard for taking upon themselves all of the risk and expense of the expedition.7 islands and crosses were erected bearing the inscription that the entire place was claimed for the United States and the owners and charters of the schooner.8]
+The agreement also stipulated that Parker and Ryan would receive three-eighths interest, the remainder going to Byxbee and Stoddard for taking upon themselves all of the risk and expense of the expedition.

 Arriving at Johnston on March 19, 1858, the Captain of PALESTINE found a large amount of guano; however, there was no wood, water, or agricultural soil.
-In spite of this, an American flag was planted on both
+In spite of this, an American flag was planted on both islands and crosses were erected bearing the inscription that the entire place was claimed for the United States and the owners and charters of the schooner.]

-7 Report of Secretary of the Navy 1859-60 p.
+&lt;sup>7 Report of Secretary of the Navy 1859-60 p.
 1173